 In this newsletter, I want to share my reflections on my design journey and provide some insights and tips that have helped me along the way.

-What helped me was creating a plan and pushing through challenges—whether by learning a design system or winning a proposal.
-What matters most is how you approach failure and the actions you take afterward.
+What helped me was having a plan and pushing through the hard times.
+I learned new skills.
+I won my first client.
+What matters most is how you deal with failure and what you do next.

 Whatever you want to become, the key questions to start with are: